Paterson

 He downed his juice and shook his head.

-“Alice, you’re a grown ass woman.
+“Alyssa, you are a grown ass woman.
 Settle the fuck down,” he said.

 “I’m sorry I’m a bad girl, daddy?
 Please don’t… don’t spank me,” she said and her voice grew more ludicrous with every word.